Arjun-Maurya-78/IPL-cricket-analytics/README.md

 ![DAX](https://img.shields.io/badge/DAX-0078D4?style=for-the-badge&logo=microsoft&logoColor=white)
 ---

-## 💡 Project Insights

-- 🏆 **Royal Challengers Bangalore** leads in Man of the Match awards with **26** — reflecting exceptional individual performances despite inconsistent team results.

-- 🪙 **Toss winners chose to field 52.5% of the time**, confirming a modern T20 preference for chasing, yet winning the toss alone doesn't guarantee victory (only 47% toss-to-match win rate).

-- 🏏 **Batting first teams won 55% of matches**, challenging the common narrative that chasing is always the preferred approach in T20 cricket.

-- 📈 **Tournament attendance peaked around 2020–2021** at ~40K average before declining sharply in 2022–2023, likely due to venue rotations and scheduling changes post-COVID.

-- ⭐ **Virat Kohli** dominates the individual impact chart with **17 Man of the Match awards** — nearly 21% more than second-placed Sunil Narine (14).

-- 🏟️ **Royal Challengers Bangalore's home ground** (M. Chinnaswamy Stadium, Bangalore) records **16 Team1 wins** — the highest home advantage across all venues.

-- 🎯 **55% of matches were won by wickets** versus 45% by runs, reinforcing the dominance of successful run-chases across modern IPL cricket.

-- 📊 **Chennai Super Kings and Gujarat Titans** lead in average innings scoring (~185+), demonstrating consistent batting depth across seasons.

----

 ## ✅ Final Conclusion

 The **IPL Pulse Dashboard** reveals several data-driven paradoxes in cricket strategy.
 While toss winners prefer to field, batting-first teams actually hold a marginal statistical edge in match outcomes — a finding that challenges conventional T20 wisdom and opens doors for further analysis.